 Spoofing attacks are extremely destructive and deceitful for GPS receivers.
-They can make GPS receivers to generate misleading position information while it is very difficult to be detected [10, 22, 24].
+They can make GPS receivers generate misleading position information while it is very difficult to be detected [10, 22, 24].
 Therefore, reliable spoofing detection techniques become more and more important, especially for some critical GPS applications and services.
 Several GPS anti-spoofing techniques have been proposed in the past few years.

-S. Khanafseh et al. developed an INS batch RAIM monitor to detect GPS spoofing attacks in [8].
-This monitor allowed to evaluate the integrity risk of the position solution and probability of missed detection.
-B. Ali et al. introduced a spoofing-aware receiver architecture that is able to detect spoofing attacks, classify the spoofing and authentic signals, and mitigate the harmful effect of counterfeit spoofing signals in [2].
-It showed that the spoofing signals generated from a single-point source can be effectively detected using different metrics, namely AGC level.
-W. Myrick et al. develop a single antenna anti-jam/anti-spoofing method called MAGIC in [14].
-It applied a reduced-rank MMSE based C/A code correlator for single antenna GPS receivers that replaces a standard C/A code correlator for enhanced anti-jam/antispoofing capability.
-J. Mead et al. explored a hardware named sandboxing in [13], to provide runtime monitoring of boundary signals and isolation which can detect and isolate unwanted behavior.
-A. Ranganathan et al. proposed a detection technique called the auxiliary peak in a novel GPS receiver referred to SPREE tracking enables detection of a strong attacker capable of executing the seamless GPS-spoofing attack in [19].
+Khanafseh et al. [8] developed an INS batch receiver autonomous integrity monitor to detect GPS spoofing attacks.
+It allowed to evaluate the integrity risk of the position solution and probability of missed detection.
+Broumandan et al. [2] introduced a spoofing-aware receiver architecture that is able to detect attacks, classify the spoofing and authentic signals, and mitigate the harmful effect of counterfeit spoofing signals.
+It also showed that the spoofing signals generated from a single-point source can be effectively detected using different metrics.
+Myrick et al. [14] developed a single antenna anti-jam/anti-spoofing method.
+It applied a reduced-rank Multiple-Access Minimum Mean Squared Error based Coarse/Acquisition (C/A) code correlator for single antenna GPS receivers that replaces a standard C/A code correlator for enhanced antijam/antispoofing capability.
+J. Mead et al. [13] explored a hardware named sandboxing to provide runtime monitoring of GPS boundary signals and isolation.
+It can detect and isolate unwanted behavior.
+Ranganathan et al. [19] proposed a detection technique that enables detection of a strong attacker capable of executing the seamless GPS-spoofing attack.
 The common drawback of the above methods is that they require special hardware devices, which significantly increase the weight and cost of the drone.
 Therefore, these methods are not applicable to lightweight civil drones.

-According to the Doppler effect, researchers develop techniques to monitor the behavior and integrity of the GPS signals to detect GPS spoofing, such as [23, 25].
-D. Yuan et al. proposed a spoofing detection at the acquisition stage based on the sequential probability ratio test in [26].
-It also can report the relationship of the average spoofing detection time, probabilities of detecting the spoofing and genuine signals.
-Another method was developed that processed GPS beat carrier phase measurements from the single moving antenna to determine whether the GPS signals are being spoofed in [17].
-X. Chen et al. developed a novel trust framework based on subjective logic to evaluate the integrity of received GPS signals.
-They also characterized spoofing detection methods and extracted the causal relation between the measurement validity and signal integrity in [3].
-An approach utilizing an antenna array was proposed in order to suppress spoofing attacks in [6].
+According to the Doppler effect, researchers develop techniques to monitor the behavior and integrity of the GPS signals to detect GPS spoofing, such as those found in Refs [23] and [25].
+Yuan et al. [26] proposed a spoofing detection at the acquisition stage based on the sequential probability ratio test.
+It also can report the relationship of the average spoofing detection time, probabilities of detecting the spoofing, and genuine signals.
+Another method was developed that processed GPS beat carrier phase measurements from the single moving antenna to determine whether the GPS signals are being spoofed in Ref.
+[17].
+Chen et al. developed a novel trust framework based on subjective logic to evaluate the integrity of received GPS signals.
+They also characterized spoofing detection methods and extracted the causal relation between the measurement validity and signal integrity in Ref.
+[3].
+An approach utilizing an antenna array was proposed in order to suppress spoofing attacks in Ref.
+[6].
 It was based on the assumption that all spoofing signals are transmitted from a single point source.
-All the above techniques involve computationally expensive signal processing algorithms, and thus are not suitable for lightweight civil drones, which use micro-controllers with limited computation capacity.
+All the above techniques involve computationally expensive signal processing algorithms, and thus are not suitable for lightweight civil drones, which use microcontrollers with limited computation capacity.